epwr/distributed-ethnography/README.md

 ## Setup

+The goal is everything in this repo can be accomplished via `make`.

+Note: This repo was written on MacOS, but any Unix-based OS should work.

 ### Toolchain

-This repo was written on MacOS, but any Unix-based OS should work.
-You will need the following tools:
+To run this service, you will need the following programs on a Unix-based operating system:

 | Tool    | Notes                                                                                                 |
 |---------|-------------------------------------------------------------------------------------------------------|